iterative/link-check/README.md

 ### config: string

-When set by a runner, Link Check will look for a JSON config file relative to the root of the repo.
+When set by a runner, Link Check will read this path relative to the root of the repo for a configuration file, either in JSON or YAML depending on the extension.
 Both the CLI and GHA runners can do this, which is particularly useful for sharing patterns between the two.

 ### source: "git-diff" | "filesystem" = "git-diff"